3 arrested after child killed on Montreal's North Shore

 -

-Nygard was no 'evil predator,' argues defence in closing arguments of Toronto sex assault trial
+Case against Peter Nygard is based off 'revisionist history,' defence argues in Toronto sex assault trial

-The sexual assault case against disgraced fashion mogul Peter Nygard has been built upon contradictions, innuendo, and unreliable testimony, his defence lawyer said Tuesday as part of his closing argument.
+The case against disgraced fashion mogul Peter Nygard has been built upon contradictions, innuendo, and unreliable testimony, his defence lawyer said Tuesday as part of his closing argument in the Toronto sex assault trial.

 -